wp-plugins/email-verification-for-woocommerce/readme.txt

 A new page ** "Account validation" will be created for you with a shortcode [email-verification-for-woocommerce] in it.
 ** depending on the translation-files

+3. You can change the 'slug' or the post_name to your need under Pages on your Dashboard.
+   This will result that the url for activation also has the page_name you widh to use...

 == Changelog ==

+**Version 3.1.0**

+- Changed the methode dat transports userdata from and to the database-table, now it uses the get_userdata.
+- The message that an email has been send, is working now.
+- A message on succesful activation, is working now as it should be.
+- The link in the email, send to the customer has a nice url for verification, now, and its translateble if you like.
+- Added a .pot file for translations, included an empty english translation also.
+- Updated the translation files.

 **Version 3.0.0**